Marseille: Geography

-Marseille is the third-largest metropolitan area in France after Paris and Lyon.
+Marseille has the second-largest metropolitan area in France after Paris.
 To the east, starting in the small fishing village of Callelongue on the outskirts of Marseille and stretching as far as Cassis, are the Calanques, a rugged coastal area interspersed with small fjord-like inlets.
 Farther east still are the Sainte-Baume (a 1147 m mountain ridge rising from a forest of deciduous trees), the city of Toulon and the French Riviera.
 To the north of Marseille, beyond the low Garlaban and Etoile mountain ranges, is the 1011 m Mont Sainte Victoire.
 To the west of Marseille is the former artists' colony of l'Estaque; farther west are the Côte Bleue, the Gulf of Lion and the Camargue region in the Rhône delta.
 The airport lies to the north west of the city at Marignane on the Étang de Berre.

 The city's main thoroughfare (the wide boulevard called the Canebière) stretches eastward from the Old Port to the Réformés quarter.
 Two large forts flank the entrance to the Old Port—Fort Saint-Nicolas on the south side and Fort Saint-Jean on the north.
 Farther out in the Bay of Marseille is the Frioul archipelago which comprises four islands, one of which, If, is the location of Château d'If, made famous by the Dumas novel The Count of Monte Cristo.
 The main commercial centre of the city intersects with the Canebière at Rue St Ferréol and the Centre Bourse (one of the city's main shopping malls).
 The centre of Marseille has several pedestrianised zones, most notably Rue St Ferréol, Cours Julien near the Music Conservatory, the Cours Honoré-d'Estienne-d'Orves off the Old Port and the area around the Hôtel de Ville.
 To the south east of central Marseille in the 6th arrondissement are the Prefecture and the monumental fountain of Place Castellane, an important bus and metro interchange.
 To the south west are the hills of the 7th and 8th arrondissements, dominated by the basilica of Notre-Dame de la Garde.
 Marseille's main railway station—Gare de Marseille Saint-Charles—is north of the Centre Bourse in the 1st arrondissement; it is linked by the Boulevard d'Athènes to the Canebière.